-The Company does not believe that it has off-balance sheet arrangements that have, or are reasonably likely to have, a current or future material effect on the Company's financial performance or financial condition other than the payments which may be required to be made by us under the sale of control arrangement contained in the restated management services agreement with FirstService, Jayset Management FSV Inc. and Jay S. Hennick, a description of which is set out in Note 10 to the Consolidated Financial Statements (which is incorporated by reference herein and available on the SEDAR website at www.sedar.com and EDGAR at www.sec.gov).
+The Company does not believe that it has off-balance sheet arrangements that have, or are reasonably likely to have, a current or future material effect on the Company's financial performance or financial condition other than the payments which may be required to be made by us under the sale of control arrangement contained in the restated management services agreement with FirstService, Jayset Management FSV Inc. and Jay S. Hennick, a description of which is set out in Note 10 to the Consolidated Financial Statements (which is incorporated by reference herein and available on the SEDAR website at www.sec.gov).